numbas/editor-docs/source/question/reference.rst

         Specify what type of data the variable should hold.
         The :guilabel:`JME code` option allows you to define the variable using :doc:`/jme-reference` syntax, while the other options provide simplified forms.

+        The :guilabel:`JSON data` option allows you to enter raw `JSON <http://json.org/>`_ data, which is parsed into JME data.

     Value
         Define the variable's value.
         The format of this field depends on the data type.